Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 September 2025 23.33.44 UTC
+- WIB: Rabu, 17 September 2025 00.24.44 UTC
-- WITA: Rabu, 17 September 2025 00.33.44 UTC
+- WITA: Rabu, 17 September 2025 01.24.44 UTC
-- WIT: Rabu, 17 September 2025 01.33.44 UTC
+- WIT: Rabu, 17 September 2025 02.24.44 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

 Kategori: friendship